Skip to main content

 To be a fully compliant IA, the service must:

-- Actively manage revocations if an identity changes hands or expires.
+• Actively manage revocations if an identity changes hands or expires.
+When revoking an active session, also remove the Identity routing record from the store.